nohevog1/classes-2/class-02/README.md

 ## Questions

-Be prepared to answer the questions below that are related to the Oklahoma earthquake demo that we looked at in class.
+Answer the questions below.
+They're related to the Oklahoma earthquake demo that we looked at in class.
 We'll work through a similar set of questions in the next class.

 Click this link to see index.html in your browser...